A Plain Introduction to the Criticism of the New Testament: Third edition

-The third edition was issued into two volumes, with an increase of chapters in each (XIV + XII).

-The third edition was prepared under great disadvantage.
-Scrivener after adding 125 pages to his book had an attack of paralysis, as result his work was not wholly conducted upon the same high level as his previous publications.
+The third edition was issued in two volumes, with an increase of chapters in each (XIV + XII).
+This edition was prepared under great disadvantage: Scrivener had an attack of paralysis after adding 125 pages to his book.
+As a result, his work was not wholly at the same high standard as his previous publications.
 The framework of the second edition was originally adopted; and the new additional material was only added to the almost unchanged material.

 Fourth edition

 The fourth and the last edition of Plain Introduction was prepared and edited posthumously by Edward Miller (1825–1901).
 The book was edited by George Bell & Sons.
 It contains 15 plates with the texts of 40 manuscripts in facsimile (the 1st edition had 12 plates with 36 manuscripts).
 Some facsimiles were replaced.
-Instead of 2,094 manuscripts, as recorded in the third edition under six classes, no less than 3,791 were recorded in this edition, an increase of 236 beyond the 3,555 of Gregory, without counting the numerous vacant places which had been filled inp.
+Instead of 2,094 manuscripts, as recorded in the third edition under six classes, no less than 3,791 were recorded in this edition, an increase of 236 beyond the 3,555 of Gregory, without counting the numerous vacant places which had been filled in.

 Most of the accounts of ancient versions were rewritten by distinguished scholars, who were leaders in their several departments.
 The early part of Volume I was enriched from the admirable book on "Greek and Latin Palaeography", by Edward Maunde Thompson.
 Many corrections suggested by eminent scholars were introduced in different places throughout the book.
 H. J. White rewrote the chapter on Latin versions.
 G. H. Gwilliam, editor of the Peshitta, helped to improve the passages on the Peshitta and the Curetonian Version.
 H. Deane made an additions to the treatment of the Harkleian Version.
 A. C. Headlam made a revision of the long chapter on the Egyptian versions; F. C. Conybeare, rewrote the sections on the Armenian and Georgian versions; Margoliouth rewrote the sections on the Arabic and Ethiopic versions; J. M. Bebb rewrote the section on the Slavonic version; James W. Bright rewrote the section on the Anglo-Saxon Version.